What is Key Messaging in Marketing? [Ultimate Guide]

 5. Cut the Fluff

-For instance, a product’s key features may be wonderful to know, but now is not the time to fit all the nitty-gritty of your products into your key messages.
+It can be tempting to stuff key messages with all the core elements of an offering.
+A product’s key features may be wonderful to know, but it’s not right to fit all the nitty-gritty of products into key messages.

-The goal is to hook your audience and get them curious about your brand.
-That can’t be done by overlong messages that could intimidate casual onlookers.
+The goal is to hook the audience and get them curious about the brand.
+That can’t be done by overly long messages that could intimidate casual onlookers.
+Once their interest is piqued, it’s time to go into detail about what a brand offers and how it works.

 A man and woman sitting at a table with a laptop, engaged in a discussion or working together.